* Please note, General Specifications are subject to change and should be confirmed with Rapido Trimarans Limited.

 * Note: The design is for an ocean-going boat, built to CE Category A standards.

-The mast height is capped at 65ft above the water so that it fits under all the bridges in intracoastal waterways.
+The mast height is less than 65ft above the water so that it fits under all the bridges in intracoastal waterways.

-The Rapido 40 – The World’s Ultimate Folding Cruising Trimaran
+The Rapido 40 – The World’s Ultimate Folding, All Carbon, Ocean-Cruising Trimaran

-Naturally, the Rapido 40 will be built by our exclusive builder, Triac Composites.
+The Rapido 40 is being built by Rapido Trimarans' exclusive builder, Triac Composites.

-The C foils will give the Rapido 40 a massive performance boost both upwind and downwind without adding a lot of complexity.
-For normal day sailing or cruising, both can be in the “down" position or one raised without adding material drag.
+For normal day sailing or cruising, both C foils can be in the “down" position or one raised without adding material drag.

 Advantages of the Rapido 40